 If your staff ain’t workin, you ain’t earnin’

 A good rule of thumb is to have your Tradies working 40 hours per week.
 Plus lunch breaks, that’s around 42.5 hours spent at work.

 Of those hours worked, you’d ideally want all the time to be charged out, but of course it’s not possible once you factor in meetings, training, and travel time.

 Instead, aim to bill out 92% of your team’s hours.

-Take a look at the table below.
+Take a look at the table above.
 It shows how much income your staff could be generating based on total hours worked and what % of those hours are billable.

 You might be surprised to see that a Tradie working a 40 hour week at 92% billable hours is more profitable to you than another Tradie working a 32 hour week at 97% billable hours.